 Parents and carers play a huge role in the mental health of the school community.
-If parents feel properly supported by the school, they will have the tools to support their children.
-We also know that consistency is key when it comes to supporting our pupils; therefore, we will communicate regularly with the Wider School Community about how we are support pupils mental health and wellbeing so that this support can be echoed at home.
+If parents feel well supported by the school, they will have the tools to support their children.
+We also know that consistency is key when it comes to supporting our pupils; therefore, we communicate regularly with the Wider School Community about how we support pupil's mental health and wellbeing in order for the same strategies and messages to be echoed at home.